omni/omnibridge-ui/README.md

 # Omnibridge

-The OmniBridge [multi-token extension](https://docs.tokenbridge.net/eth-xdai-amb-bridge/multi-token-extension) for the Arbitrary Message Bridge between Ethereum and the xDai chain is the simplest way to transfer ANY ERC20/ERC677/ERC827 token to the xDai chain.
+The OmniBridge [multi-token extension](https://docs.tokenbridge.net/eth-xdai-amb-bridge/multi-token-extension) for the Arbitrary Message Bridge is the simplest way to transfer ANY ERC20/ERC677/ERC827 token to and from the xDai chain.

 ## Project Structure